beavurus/legendofzoe/README.md

 # Legend Of Zoe
-This is just a university project / assignement that I had to do.
-Feel free to try it out :)
+## Old University Project
+This is an old university project.
+It's here for archival purposes.